egarbarino/safari_gke_2/lesson_2/README.md

 We'll look at three use cases involving the running of containers using the Pod mechanism.

-The first use is case is that running one off commands such as the date command.
+The first use is case is that of running one off commands such as the date command.
-The second use case is that of creating a tiny steady virtual machine we can log onto The third case, and most common one, is that of a web server or microservice.
+The second use case is that of creating a tiny steady virtual machine that we can log onto.

+The third case, and most common one, is that of a web server or microservice.

 We'll also be looking at the use of a Pod manifest, which is a configuration file in which can establish the port on which each container will mapped to, what labels it has, and where to find its image in a container registry.